Heartbreaking Floods Swamp Australias Cattle Country - UrduPoint

 'Heartbreaking' Floods Swamp Australia's Cattle Country

-Sydney, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2025) Whole herds of cattle have drowned in vast inland floods seeping across the Australian outback, officials said Tuesday as the muddy tide drenched an area the size of France.
+Sydney, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2025) Whole herds of cattle have drowned in vast inland floods sweeping across the Australian outback, officials said Tuesday, as the muddy tide drenched an area the size of France.

 Swollen rivers burst their banks after unusually heavy downpours last week over outback Queensland, an arid region home to some of the country's largest cattle ranches.